 Unlike many review sites, we take a methodical approach to testing and evaluating gas grills.
 Our recommendations come from real-world cooking tests using various foods and cooking methods.
 We assess everything from assembly experience to temperature control, heat distribution, and long-term durability.
 Most importantly, we maintain complete editorial independence, ensuring our recommendations are unbiased and focused solely on helping you find the best gas grill for your needs.

-What’s New for 2025
+What’s New for 2026

 Product Reviews

-Weber Spirit II E-210 2-Burner – Best Overall
+Weber Spirit E-210 2-Burner – Best Overall

-- Porcelain-enameled cast-iron cooking grates
+- Porcelain-enameled cast-iron grates for superior heat retention

-- Folding side tables
+- Fold-down side tables with built-in tool hooks

 Specifications